aws-amplify/amplify-js/docs/media/authentication_guide.md

 #### Enabling Federated Identities

 You can enable federated Identity login by specifying *federated* option.
-Here is a configuration enabling social login with multiple providers:
+Here is a configuration for enabling social login with multiple providers:

 ```js
 const AppWithAuth = withAuthenticator(App);